-So, despite spending time and energy producing fantastic video content for your audience, many video viewers may not catch on if you simply use English.
-If you publish videos on YouTube, use subtitles to completely convey the entire message.
+So, despite spending time and energy, producing fantastic video content for your audience, many video viewers may not catch on if only one medium is made available to them.
+If you publish videos on YouTube, use subtitles to convey the entire message completely.
 And once we say “translated subtitles” we don’t mean Google automatic captions; or any other online tool or machine.
 We only provide knowledgeable and accurate human translation services.

-The automated captions provided by Google aren’t always accurate, which may cause some very embarrassing mistakes and might be offensive to certain cultures.
+Google’s automated captions aren’t always accurate, which may cause some very embarrassing mistakes and might be offensive to certain cultures.
 Google’s automatic captions perform poorly when it involves organic search too, as they’re not indexed, even though they are the ones indexing websites.
 Here are 5 eye-opening reasons why you ought to have video content professionally translated – fast!

 1. Increase your audience reach substantially

 The multilingual support option on YouTube gives your video access to a good 95% of their audience.
 Research indicates that by using English-only videos you’re locking out 60% of your audience.
 Over the past few years, there has been an astronomical increase within the number of non-English channels – a transparent sign that more non-English speakers are visiting YouTube.
 This means that if you are not translating your video content, the chance to interact with these foreign users are going to be missed, and this may certainly reduce your audience size.
 To add to that, YouTube loves multilingual content, which alone is good for your video to improve its video ranking.
 But it’s not all about YouTube.
 Native video on Facebook has skyrocketed in recent years with people spending 100 million hours watching videos every day.

 2. It’s good for your SEO

 Forget reaching a much bigger audience for the time being, and start looking at the SEO benefits of multilingual captions.
 Video translations done in different languages will do wonders if an organic search is a component of your digital marketing strategy, as search engines can crawl caption text.
-If you produce educational videos that are embedded on your site, then you ought to be on the lookout for a knowledgeable video translation agency.
+If you produce educational videos embedded on your site, you ought to be on the lookout for a knowledgeable video translation agency.

 3. Your brand will stand out from the rest